DB2-Limited/awesome-cheats/backend/nginx.md

 Two main Nginx configuration terms are **context** and **directive**;
 - **Directives** are specific configurations options that get set in the configuration files and consist of __name__ and a __value__.
 - **Context**, on the other hand, is a sections of a configuration where directives can be set for that given context.
-Essentially __context__ is the same as scope.
-And like scope, context are also nestted and inherit from their parents.
+Essentially, __context__ is the same as scope.
+And like scope, contexts are also nested and inherit from their parents.

-The main configuration file is /etc/nginx/__nginx.conf__ It may include configuration pieces from other .conf files by __include__ \<file relative path> directive.
+The main Nginx configuration file is /etc/nginx/__nginx.conf__ It may include configuration pieces from other .conf files by __include__ directive that takes a relative path to another .conf file as an argument.

 Basic example
 ```css